curious-containers/curious-containers.github.io/_docs/1012-machine-learning-guide.md

 }
 ```

+If you want to use an Nvidia GPU in your system you must have the [docker-ce](https://docs.docker.com/install/) version of Docker and [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-docker) installed, which is only possible on Linux.
-If you do not have access to GPUs, remove the `gpus` section to run the program on a CPU.
-This may take more time.
+If you do not have access to GPUs or your system does not fulfill the aforementioned requirements remove the `gpus` section from the RED file to run the program on a CPU.
+Using the CPU may slow down the processing.

 You can now run `cnn-training.red.py` to create the `cnn-training.red.json` file.